2025 state visit by Donald Trump to the United Kingdom: Background

-UK Prime Minister Keir Starmer and US President Donald Trump held their first Oval Office meeting on 27 February 2025.
+UK prime minister Keir Starmer and US president Donald Trump held their first Oval Office meeting on 27 February 2025.
 The meeting marked Starmer's first visit to the White House and took place after Trump's return to office following the 2024 presidential election.
 Starmer hand-delivered a letter from King Charles III inviting Trump for a second state visit to the UK.
 Trump accepted the invitation.
-Before this meeting, no world leader had more than one official state visit to the UK; US Presidents are typically invited for tea with the British monarch if they visit the UK for a second time while in office.
+Before this meeting, no world leader had more than one official state visit to the UK; US presidents are typically invited for tea with the British monarch if they visit the UK for a second time while in office.
 Trump's predecessors George W. Bush and Barack Obama only made a state visit in 2003 and 2011, respectively, but during the end of their second terms they had tea with Queen Elizabeth II at Windsor Castle in 2008 and 2016.
 It was later announced that the visit would take place from 17 to 19 September 2025.

 The state visit took place amid controversy surrounding Trump's social and professional relationship with sex offender Jeffrey Epstein, as well as Peter Mandelson's sacking as British ambassador to the US due to his own ties to Epstein.
 This created a diplomatic predicament for Trump, and his team were reportedly concerned about the timing, as Mandelson's dismissal over his links to Epstein could have shone an unwelcome spotlight on Trump's own past association with him.
 A source with knowledge of the White House's discussions said that Trump's team was "nervy" about anything that could resurface the Epstein scandal, and they were concerned Mandelson's dismissal would overshadow the UK state visit.
 The Guardian noted that with Trump having his own well-documented links to Epstein, "there is no subject he wants to revisit less" than the scandal surrounding Mandelson's ties to him.
 For Trump, whose priority was to avoid distractions during the state visit, the controversy arrived at an "especially awkward" time.
 The UK curated Trump's visit to avoid any potentially embarrassing protests.

+Before departing for the UK, Trump told reporters outside the White House that Charles and Camilla were "longtime friends" and praised Charles as "an elegant gentleman".

 Schedule

 16 September

-On arrival at Stansted Airport, Trump and First Lady Melania Trump were received by Warren Stephens, the United States Ambassador to the Court of St James's and British Foreign Secretary Yvette Cooper.
+On arrival at Stansted Airport, Trump and First Lady Melania Trump were received by Warren Stephens, the United States ambassador to the Court of St James's and British foreign secretary Yvette Cooper.
 They were formally welcomed on behalf of King Charles III by the lord-in-waiting, Henry Hood, 8th Viscount Hood.
 The President and First Lady flew in Marine One to Winfield House, the official London residence of the U.S. ambassador, located in Regent's Park, where they stayed overnight.